 INTRODUCTION

-Microorganisms, including viruses, archaebacteria, eubacteria, fungi, algae, and protozoa, are everywhere, hence they are present in the air, on land, and in water.
+Microorganisms, including viruses, archaebacteria, eubacteria, fungi, algae, and protozoa, are everywhere; hence they are present in the air, on land, and in water.
 This means they can also be found in food, which is essential for survival.
 However, humans often consume harmful chemical and biological agents, as well as toxins, which can lead to foodborne illnesses.
 Foodborne diseases are disorders caused by consuming bacteria, toxins, or microbial cells present in contaminated food (Fapohunda et al., 2014).
-Foodborne illnesses harm the economy and reduce quality of life through acute sickness and long-term complications.
+Foodborne illnesses harm the economy and reduce the quality of life through acute sickness and long-term complications.
 (Duff et al., 2003).
 Foodborne diseases encompass a wide range of health issues and contribute to rising public health challenges worldwide.
 Already Prepared (AP) foods refer to foods intended for immediate consumption at the point of sale.
 These foods can be raw or cooked, hot or chilled, and may require little to no additional heat treatment before eating (Tsang, 2002).
-WHO, (2002) reported that Foodborne diseases caused by microbes are a major health concern linked to street foods and fast food outlets.
+WHO (2002) reported that Foodborne diseases caused by microbes are a major health concern linked to street foods and fast food outlets.
 This is largely due to traditional preparation methods, improper temperature control, and poor personal hygiene among food handlers, which serve as key pathways for contamination of street-vended foods.
 Street foods are defined as “already prepared” meals and beverages sold by vendors in public spaces such as streets and similar locations.
 (FAO, 2007).
 Meat pies are a type of fast food or already prepared food.
-Their preparation and sale have been practiced for generations and are widespread across both developing and industrialized nations.
-With rapid urbanization, this activity has expanded significantly, contributing to the nourishment of urban populations by providing affordable, accessible, and nutritious meals.
+Their preparation and sale have been practised for generations and are widespread across both developing and industrialised nations.
+With rapid urbanisation, this activity has expanded significantly, contributing to the nourishment of urban populations by providing affordable, accessible, and nutritious meals.
 Street foods like meat pies are quick to serve, flavorful, and reasonably priced, requiring no washing, cooking, or additional preparation by the vendor.
 (Muinde and Kurria, 2005).
-Meat pie appeal to people of all ages, especially younger generations.
+Meat pie appeals to people of all ages, especially younger generations.
 The safety and healthiness of street foods depend on chemical, physical, and microbial factors.
 From a health perspective, maintaining microbiological standards in food is crucial.
 Meat pies displayed in open areas are vulnerable to contamination from dust, exhaust fumes, insects, stagnant water, and the hands of potential buyers, all of which can promote microbial growth.